The Best Ways To Lower Your Bounce Rate [CRO]

 You have to decrease it to get the results you want!

-What is a Bounce Rate Exactly?
+What is a bounce rate exactly?

 Most people who visit your website – unless you have perfectly optimized it – leave before even reading it or taking a closer look.